vanphn/DH110/assignment01/README.md

 Recommendation: Declutter the main page that contains different categories of sheet music and make the option to categorize the types of sheet music more obvious and easy to configure

 #### 8. Aesthetic and Minimalist Design
 * The design of the page is bright, colorful, and includes many visual stimuli that helps users identify each musical instrument or theme.
 However, the website does have a cluttered appearance due to having too much information on each page.
-The lime green background coupled with an overload of images can create a create a jarring experienced that makes it harder to find information
+The lime green background coupled with an overload of images can create a create a jarring experienced that makes it harder to find information.
+(3)
 > Recommendation: aim for a more minimalistic design and reduce each page to only the most important detail.
 Eliminate unnecessary images and/or replace them with icons
 <img width="700" alt="N8a" src="https://user-images.githubusercontent.com/63387277/164296384-a4379b32-915b-450f-8cad-17fceb66862f.png">

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
 * For each training exercise, users do not receive feedback on the answer they chose and why that option is wrong.
 The correct answer is shown in very small text to the side of the page and the exercises begin without any action from the user.
-This may be frustrating as it does not give the learner enough time to process the information in order to improve
+This may be frustrating as it does not give the learner enough time to process the information in order to improve.
+(3)
 > Recommendation: Give the user feedback on the wrong answer they chose and provide the right answer as well.
 Provide more instructions at the start and end of each exercise.
 Wait until the user is ready (by having them click a button) before moving to the next exercise.
 <img width="700" alt="N9a" src="https://user-images.githubusercontent.com/63387277/164296396-11769244-59e5-470c-a5b0-1948def07d10.png">

 #### 10. Help and Documentation
 * Unlike Teori, 8notes is less focused on musical exercises and therefore does not have an extensive help guide.
 Since some of the exercises are similar, it will be helpful for the user to have more information about the training.
+(2)
 * The help guide on the site’s footer only contains information on printing music, audio playback, and transposition and parts request.
 For the vast amount of information on the page, users would most likely navigate to the help page and would likely find that the information they need is located on the site tour.
 Recommendation: make the help guide more comprehensive for users.
 Perhaps include a frequently asked question page.
 <img width="600" alt="N10a" src="https://user-images.githubusercontent.com/63387277/164296394-659232b0-9105-4be3-b7e6-546c0831f8e1.png">